Freedom to Borrow

 • A person who has a history of being irresponsible with credit and who is thus unlikely to be approved for traditional credit products.

-What are Rate Caps and Why are They Bad for Consumers?
+What Are Rate Caps and Why Are They Bad for Consumers?

 An interest rate cap is a limit on how high an interest rate can rise, and thus how much a financial institution can charge a borrower for borrowing the money.
 At first glance, this seems like a consumer-friendly policy.
 However, a rate cap restricts access to credit for those who lack access to traditional financial institutions.
 Interest rate caps also limits the amount of options a consumer has at their disposal.